MF International Summer School

 This course is not credit bearing, but if you wish to get it assessed for credits, please ask your home university for advice.

-Participants pay a fee of EUR 100 when registrering.
-If the course is cancelled, this fee will be refunded.
+Participants pay a non-refundable deposit of EUR 100 (ca. 1100 NOK*) when registering.
+Only if the course is cancelled, the deposit will be refunded.

 Tentative Schedule